surbiks/mediadlbot/README.md

 • Permanent thumbnail support

-• Allow authentic user with password or public use for all
+• Allow authentication user with password or public use for all

 • Remove depended to mongodb (use sqlite as database)
 ```